unique379r/strspy/README.md

 # strspy
-STRspy: A pipeline to detect regions of short tandem repeats in given sample.
+STRspy: A pipeline to detect regions of short tandem repeats in a given sample.

 Overview